lsst-dm/panda_lsst_io/src/index.rst

        pipetask:
            pipetaskInit:
-               requestMemory: 25000
+               requestMemory: 4000

        executionButler:
-           # *requestMemory is still required here.
-Otherwise it can be schedule to the merge*
+           # *requestMemory is still required here.*
+           # *Otherwise it can be schedule to the merge*
            # *queue, but the requestMemory is still 2048*
-           requestMemory: 25000
+           requestMemory: 4000
            queue: "SLAC_Rubin_Merge"